eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 4. Click Refresh in the Lightning Component
 ![screenshot](/lightning-component.png)
 5. Click View in the Link Column to See the Publicly Available URL
-6. To display these records in a Salesforce Site, query the records with the following information:
+6. To display these records in a Salesforce Site, query the Shared_File__c records with the following information:
-    1. RelatedRecordId__c -> the Id of the linkedEntity of the attachment (parent record)
+    1. RelatedRecordId__c -> the Id of the related record (linkedEntity) of the file (parent record)
     2. File_Name__c -> name of the file
     3. Filey_Type__c -> type of file
     4. Description__c -> the description of the file